oc4tche/Phantom/README.md

 # Phantom Stealer
 <p>
-Phantom is a inforamtion stealer targeting windows operating systems only with advanced features, build options and a free/paid version proposing the best prices in the market in 2025, regulary updated and fud with a telegram and discord logs sending and building method, your private config will be protected by our api try our product now by joining us.
+Phantom is a inforamtion stealer targeting windows operating systems only with advanced features, build options and a free and paid version proposing the best prices in the market in 2025, regulary updated and fud with a telegram and discord logs sending and building method, your private config will be protected by our api try our product now by joining us.
 </p>